Drug-resistant "dual mutant" flu strains now being tracked in U.S., CDC says

 It follows a report by scientists from Hong Kong who first tested the mutations.
 Their lab experiments, published in March, found the two mutations appeared to raise H1N1's resistance to the flu treatment oseltamivir, commonly sold under the brand Tamiflu by drugmaker Roche.

 It is unclear how much the mutations could cut the real-world effectiveness of oseltamivir.
-A CDC spokesperson was not able to immediately comment on the new report.
+The laboratory tests found the mutated viruses were up to 16 times less sensitive to the antiviral, a smaller dropoff than in some previous worrying mutations.

+"These mutated viruses retained sensitivity to other anti-influenza medications, including a newer one, baloxavir marboxil.
+There are no immediate implications to change decisions for clinical care," a CDC spokesperson said in an emailed statement.
+The spokesperson said that flu vaccination can still offer protection against viruses with these mutations.

 Cases on multiple continents